amahdy/java-pwa/README.md

 Progressive Web App with Java
 =============================

-This guide show you how to get PWA functionalities in a Java application.
+This guide shows you how to get PWA functionalities in a Java application.

 Java app before applying PWA functionaities | Final app with PWA, running standalone :-:|:-: